- The Basic Game

 - Variations involving suits and colours

 - Variations in the social structure and scoring

 President has many alternative names: Scum, Asshole (in Britain: Arsehole), Rich Man Poor Man, Bum, Landlord, Emperors and Scum, Root Beer, Butthead, Capitalism.
 In Australia it is often called Warlords and Scumbags, perhaps because the politician Paul Keating once famously used the word "scumbag" to describe his opponents.
 In France it is Trouduc or Trou du Cul; in Germany: Einer ist immer der Arsch; in Hungary it is Hűbéres (vassal); in the Netherlands it is Sluitspieren or Klootzakken.

-The game has recently spread throughout the Western world, especially among young people, but is probably of Chinese origin.
+The game spread throughout the Western world, especially among young people, towards the end of the 20th century, but is probably of Chinese origin.
 In games of this type (which I call climbing games), each player in turn can either pass or play a card or combination which beats the previous play, and the usual object is to get rid of all one's cards as soon as possible.
-Such games have been known in the West only since the 1980's, but there are many of them in China, perhaps the most famous being Zheng Shangyou.
+Such games have been known in the West only since the 1970's, but there are many of them in China, perhaps the most famous being Zheng Shangyou.
 The immediate ancestor of President is perhaps the Japanese game Dai Hin Min.

 As the game has spread, numerous variations have developed.
 I will describe a typical basic version first, and list some variations at the end.
 As the variations are so numerous, I have tried to group them into types for easier reference.